SayedShaun/Brain-Stroke-Identification/README.md

 ## Project Structure

-- .streamlit: Configuration files for Streamlit, a tool for creating web applications.
+- .streamlit: Configuration files for Streamlit, a tool for designing web applications.
 - Image: (All necessary images contained here that have been used for creating the application)
 - My_CNN_Model: (Saved NN Model)
 - My_XGB_Model: (Saved Xgboost Model)